enkidevs/curriculum/mongodb/intro/crud-2/save-method.md

   "_id": 777
 })
 ```
-The `nMatched:0` matched 0 documents
+The `nMatched:0` means 0 documents were matched.
-The `nUpserted: 1` inserted 1 new document into the collection.
+The `nUpserted: 1` means one new document was inserted into the collection.
-The `nModified: 0` modified 0 documents.
+The `nModified: 0` means 0 documents were modified.
 The `"_id": 777` is the `_id` we specified in our save method.

 ### Adding a new document without an `_id` field